FAQ Commercial and Farm Trucks Vehicle Services

 My invoice states "Certified Check or Secured Funds Required."
 What payment types are acceptable?

-Acceptable forms of payment include cashier's checks, certified checks, money orders, personal or business checks when accompanied by an irrevocable letter or credit from the financial institution, and credit or debit cards (not for Certified Check requirements).
+Acceptable forms of payment include cashier's checks, certified checks, money orders, personal or business checks when accompanied by an irrevocable letter or credit from the financial institution, and credit or debit cards (not allowed for certified check payments).
 There is a 2.35 percent processing fee for credit/debit card transactions.
-Call 217-785-1800 and select option 6 for credit/debit card payments.
+Call 217-785- 1800 and select option 6 for credit/debit card payments.
 Phone transactions will be mailed.
 To receive credentials paid for by credit/debit cards in person you must make the payment in person.

 How do I obtain an SHV Permit for a vehicle?